 - (1) In the event the PWG Proposed Standard is adopted to become a PWG Standard, the patent holder waives his rights under the Relevant Patents owned by him and hence, the Proposed PWG Standard is freely accessible to everybody; no particular conditions, no royalties due, etc., with respect to such Relevant Patents.
-The PWG Standard means any PWG specifications that are officially published by PWG after October 1, 1999. - (2) In the event a PWG Proposed Standard is adopted as a PWG Standard, the patent holder is not prepared to waive his rights under the Relevant Patents owned by him but would be willing to grant licenses to other parties on a non-discriminatory basis and on reasonable terms and conditions, provided a similar grant under the licensee's patents within the scope of the license granted to the licensee is made available.
-Such license grants are left to the parties concerned. - (3) In the event the Proposed Standard is adopted to become a PWG Standard, and the patent holder is not willing to comply with the provisions of either paragraph 9.3 (1) or (2), in such a case the Proposal cannot be established as a PWG Standard. - (4) Whichever option from among paragraphs 9.3 (1), (2) or (3) is chosen, any PWG member must provide a written statement to be filed on behalf of itself and its Affiliates at the PWG secretariat with respect to the Relevant Patents that are owned by the PWG member or any of its Affiliates and known to the PWG member or any of its Affiliates.
-This statement must not include additional provisions, conditions, or any other exclusion clauses in excess of what is provided for each case in paragraphs 9.3 (1), (2) and (3). - (5) If no Relevant Patents that are owned by the PWG member or any of its Affiliates are known to the PWG member or any of its Affiliates, an affirmative disclosure to that effect must be submitted before the end of the Patent Statement deadline in lieu of the Patent Statement.
-Any Relevant Patents that are owned by the PWG member or any of its Affiliates and are found after the Patent Statement deadline are automatically subject to either paragraph 9.3 (1) or (2) as described above. - (6) Format of Patent Statement/Patent Notice
+The PWG Standard means any PWG specifications that are officially published by PWG after October 1, 1999. - (2) In the event a PWG Proposed Standard is adopted as a PWG Standard, the patent holder is not prepared to waive his rights under the Relevant Patents owned by him but would be willing to grant licenses to other parties licensee's patents within the scope of the license granted to the licensee is made available.
+Such license grants 673 are left to the parties concerned.
+674 (3) In the event the Proposed Standard is adopted to become a PWG Standard, and the patent holder is not willing 675 to comply with the provisions of either paragraph 10.3 (1) or (2), in such a case the Proposal cannot be

+(4) Whichever option from among paragraphs 10.3 (1), (2) or (3) is chosen, any PWG member must provide a written statement to be filed on behalf of itself and its Affiliates at the PWG secretariat with respect to the Relevant Patents that are owned by the PWG member or any of its Affiliates and known to the PWG member or any of its Affiliates.
+This statement must not include additional provisions, conditions, or any other exclusion clauses in excess of what is provided for each case in paragraphs 10.3 (1), (2) and (3).